roryp/contentsafety/README.md

 This project demonstrates how to use Model Context Protocol (MCP) to call calculator MCP services from LangChain4j.
 The implementation uses a local MCP server running on port 8080 to provide calculator operations.

+### Setting up Azure Content Safety Service

+Before using the content safety features, you need to create an Azure Content Safety service resource:

+1. Sign in to the [Azure Portal](https://portal.azure.com)
+2. Click "Create a resource" and search for "Content Safety"
+3. Select "Content Safety" and click "Create"
+4. Enter a unique name for your resource
+5. Select your subscription and resource group (or create a new one)
+6. Choose a supported region (check [Region availability](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=cognitive-services) for details)
+7. Select an appropriate pricing tier
+8. Click "Create" to deploy the resource
+9. Once deployment is complete, click "Go to resource"
+10. In the left pane, under "Resource Management", select "Keys and Endpoint"
+11. Copy either of the keys and the endpoint URL for use in the next step

 ### Configuring Environment Variables

 Set the `GITHUB_TOKEN` environment variable for GitHub models authentication: